MGDIS/kendo-elasticsearch/README.md

 ### Children

-This example illustrates displaying information from a children documents.
+This example illustrates displaying information from children documents.

 Please note that on ElasticSearch pre 2.0 the inner hits functionality has a bug that prevents us from using a search URL that includes the type.
 See the [related issue](https://github.com/elastic/elasticsearch/issues/13898).